provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 ### Validator Key Management - HSM

-The validator consensus key used to sign blocks on the provenance network must be protected.
+The validator consensus key used to sign blocks on the Provenance Blockchain network must be protected.
 By default this key is in plain text on the node and anyone with access would be able to obtain it.
 It is recommended to leverage a remote signer KMS combined with an HSM to ensure the absolute security of the validator key.
 Due to the strong recommendation of leveraging an HSM this solution should be built on premise in a Secured Data Center.
 This would include leveraging network firewalls, secured servers, network switches, and limited access to these devices by necessary personnel.

 There are multiple solutions available that could be used to provide this security.
 One solution readily available is [Tendermint KMS](https://github.com/iqlusioninc/tmkms) which is actively being maintained and supports multiple Hardware Security Modules.